TrellixVulnTeam/swahilipython_SCMU/Doc/library/pathlib.rst

    *pathsegments* is specified similarly to :class:`PurePath`.

-You can only instantiate the class flavour that corresponds to your system (allowing system calls on non-compatible path flavours could lead to bugs or failures in your application)::
+You can only instantiate the kundi flavour that corresponds to your system (allowing system calls on non-compatible path flavours could lead to bugs or failures in your application)::

-   >>> import os
+   >>> agiza os
    >>> os.name
    'posix'
    >>> Path('setup.py')